5 Tips To Survive And Thrive When Your Parents Move In

 Helping your parents downsize for a move into a nursing home or an assisted living facility requires hours of research and can be fraught with some tough choices.

 But what happens if mom and dad are moving in with you?
-More than likely, you will be faced with the dilemma of what to do with a myriad of possessions accumulated over your mom’s and dad’s lifetime together.
+More than likely, you will be faced with the dilemma of what to do with a myriad of sentimental possessions accumulated over your mom’s and dad’s lifetime together.

 Moving an aging parent into your home requires more than simply packing up mom’s clothes or dad’s golf clubs.
-Follow these five essential tips to ensure you and your folks make the transition in harmony.
+Follow these five essential moving home tips to ensure you and your folks make the transition in harmony.

 1. Prepare Your Parents in Advance

 The American Association of Retired Persons (AARP) recommends considering your parents’ abilities and limitations.
 Before moving one or both of your parents home, determine if your home accommodates someone who might need a walker or a walk-in shower?

 The American Association of Retired Persons (AARP) offers some examples of how other folks have incorporated accessibility features into their homes.